StarbzYT/Pandemix/README.md

 After making this website, I realized it would have been easier to use 'Flask-Bootstrap', which would have taken care of the _links_ and _jquery_ scripts for me.

 If you use the website, you will notice that, at times, the website is quite slow.
 I believe that my HTML templates are waiting for the API calls to display the information.
-Simplifying the number of operations on some of the endpoints would decrease loading times.
+Simplifying the number of operations on some of the backend endpoints would decrease loading times.

 ---